 Franco Bettonica (Milan, 1927 – 1999) was an architect with a successful practice in construction, interiors and industrial design.
 He started working with Cini&Nils in 1969 as designer and creative director.

-Luta Bettonica has been President of Cini&Nils since 2013 and art director since 2002.
+Luta Bettonica has been art director since 2002 in Cini&Nils.
 She started working as a freelance designer after taking her diploma in industrial design from the Istituto Europeo di Design in 1991.
 Franco Bettonica and Mario Melocchi were her earliest design mentors.
 In 1996, she and the architect Giancarlo Leone opened the Studio Bettonica Leone in Milan to work in design and architecture.

 Alessandro Scandurra founded Scandurra Studio Architettura – SSA in Milan in 2001.
 Working in Italy and abroad, he has designed corporate offices for Philips Italy and Zurich Insurance Italy, Italy’s first Smart District in Milan, commercial venues, hotels and restoration work in historical buildings, such as the Palladio Museum in Vicenza, where he is also curator.
 He has served as scientific director of the Portaluppi Foundation and is a member of the City of Milan landscape committee.
 A recipient of nominations and mentions in such awards as the Medaglia d’Oro, the Mies Van Der Rohe Award and the Compasso d’Oro, he has taken part in the Venice Architecture Biennale and the Milan Triennale.
 He has lectured at Milan Polytechnic and is now visiting professor at the SUPSI, in Switzerland.